-I heard that pregnant women are more prone to dental infections and that they should go to the dentist regularly.
-Why is that?
+I’ve heard that pregnant women are more prone to dental infections, but is it safe to visit the dentist?

-You should get regular dental exams and preventive dental care during pregnancy because your progesterone hormone levels are on the rise, which can cause your gums to have a weird response to plaque bacteria—a lot more plaque buildup than normal.
-This buildup can make your gums puffy and red and may even make you bleed when you brush your teeth (yikes!).
+Absolutely.
+Progesterone hormone levels are on the rise during pregnancy, which can cause your gums to have a weird response to plaque bacteria—a lot more plaque buildup than normal, says Chris Kammer, DDS, of Lifetime Family Dentistry and co-founder of the American Academy for Oral Systemic Health.
+This buildup can make your gums puffy and red, and may even cause bleeding when you brush and floss.
 Taking extra care of your teeth at home and having frequent cleanings at your dentist’s office will help control plaque buildup and also control the inflammation in your gums.
-If inflammation and plaque buildup are left untreated, you can get a dental infection, which may be problematic during pregnancy because studies have shown that poor dental care has been linked to premature births and may interfere with baby’s development.
+If left untreated, plaque buildup and gum inflammation can cause a dental infection, which is particularly scary during pregnancy—some studies link a mom’s poor dental care to premature births and problems with baby’s development.

 So it’s crucial to take extra care of your teeth at home and go for frequent dental visits.
 Follow the recommended schedule your dentist gives you for cleaning and exams (usually every six months), and prepare to come in more often if your dentist sees that your gums are trapping more food and bacteria than usual.